elatov/elatov.github.io/_posts/2014-01-05-updating-esxi-5-0u2-esxi-5-1u1.md

 ### Fixing Post Update Issues

-At first the update looked really good, the host rebooted and the regular ESXi management logon window didn&#8217;t show any errors.
+At first the update looked really good, the host rebooted and the regular ESXi management logon window didn't show any errors.
 I tried connecting to the host with a vSphere Client but it would fail.
 Luckily I had SSH enabled and I was able to check out the logs.
 After some investigation, I saw that **hostd** would not start up.
 I would actually see a **backtrace** in the **hostd** logs:

     ~ # tail /var/log/hostd.log
     2014-01-05T19:33:16.296Z [FFAB6D20 info 'Hbrsvc'] Replication Scheduler started; using the 'hybrid' algorithm with max bandwidth = 20000.